Zheaoli/awesome-coins/README.md

 # Awesome Crypto Currency Tools & Algorithms

-A simple guide to crypto-currencies and their algos.

 There are many algorithms used in many different crypto-currencies.
-This documentument serves to provide a simple map to reference which are for what.
+This documentument serves to provide a simple map to reference which are for what, as well as provide a nice list of helpful services and utlities for managing coins.

 ## Various Coin Tools & Utilities